 However, we will not recommend this lens for general everyday use.
 So, unless you are a landscape photographer, or your job requires a wide-angle lens, you won’t really need this particular lens.
 But if you want to add it to your collection, then you can surely get this.

 The lens will provide you with excellent ultra-wide-angle coverage.
-It will also allow you to take sharp and vivid images in low-lights.
+Along with a proper focal length, it will also allow you to take sharp and vivid images in low-lights.

 3. YONFNUO YN 50mm F1.8N Standard Prime Lens